jepstein-eagle/adaptable/README.md

 Licences can be purchased individually, for a team (minimum 30 end-users), for an organisation or for integration into software for onward sale.

 We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.

+**Note: AdapTable licence does not include the underlying grid's licence, so if you are using AdapTable with a Grid that requires a commercial licence, you must pay for this yourself**

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.